t is one of those familiar queries. Sometimes through an email, sometimes over a phone call.

 “Is this a good human worth investing time in?”

-He/she could be a mid-level executive.
-Besides having the right mix of personality traits, I am also looking for leadership qualities – the most important quality here is vision.
-Even if it is a small project, a person with great potential can clearly communicate the vision of what the final outcome should be, and will be taking full ownership to make it happen (and not just being reduced to the role of a messenger for his/her immediate supervisor).
+Beyond personality, I look for vision.
+Even in a small project, a person with real potential can clearly communicate what the final outcome should be — and will take full ownership to make it happen, rather than just being a messenger for their supervisor.

-One of the best clients I ever had was the regional marketing director of an MNC.
-I first got to know her when she was a door-to-door sales consultant.
-She needed some brochures made to support marketing functions – jobs too small for the big studios.
-Our relationship started there, because, somehow I knew this is a good human to invest time in.
+One of the best clients I ever had was a regional marketing director at an MNC.
+I first met her when she was a door-to-door sales consultant, needing brochures too small for the big studios.
+Our relationship started there.
+Somehow, I knew this was a good human to invest time in.

-Surprisingly, it doesn’t matter too much which organisation he/she works for, as long as we have the assurance that we will be paid at the end of the project.
-Organisations with notorious work culture reputations sometimes have good people, although they don’t normally stay around for too long.
-That is a plus point too – people move and from there, new clients are found.
+It doesn’t matter too much which organisation someone works for, as long as payment is assured at the end.
+Organisations with notorious cultures sometimes have good people — though they don’t tend to stay long.
+That’s a plus too.
+People move, and from there, new clients are found.

 “Is this a good human to spend time with beyond work?”